yegor256/blog/static/webinars.md

 Add it to your [Google Calendar](https://calendar.google.com/calendar/event?action=TEMPLATE&tmeid=bGJvN2FsMHI4bThjbXRvZDE3aTExbnNlcTggeWVnb3IyNTZAbQ&tmsrc=yegor256%40gmail.com)!
 April 13, 2016:
 **Who is Software Architect?**
-Software architect is responsible for failures.
-Software is powerful enough to make and overrule any decision.
+Software architect is responsible for failures and is powerful enough to make and overrule any decision.
 But that is not it.
 We will also talk about delegation of responsibility and micromanagement.
 Mostly, this webinar will summarize what these articles are talking about: